khulnasoft-lab/khulnasoft-ui/FAQ.md

 Wrapping the components is an implementation of the [adapter design pattern](https://en.wikipedia.org/wiki/Adapter_pattern).
 We do this so that we can easily switch out Bootstrap Vue for another library (if we need to) and also to encapsulate the logic used for setting the styles/CSS class names.
-Developers should be able to easily import GitLab UI without worrying about the internal logic and styling setup.
+Developers should be able to easily import KhulnaSoft UI without worrying about the internal logic and styling setup.

 ## Why are we using `semantic-release` and how does it work?